scionproto/scion/doc/ControlPlanePKI.md

 will then assign specific identifiers to ISDs in their region.
 These regional authorities must thus also act as "trust-anchor providers".

+Although regional numbering authorities are the main trust-anchor providers, software vendors who pre-install TRCs on the devices they sell or populate/modify trust stores through software updates (similarly to how self-signed root CAs are pre-installed and updated by OS/browser vendors for HTTPS) are also considered trust-anchor providers.
+Nevertheless, these vendors must obtain their trust anchors from the regional authorities.

-Trust-anchor providers must maintain an append-only log of TRCs for their ISD range(s).
+Regional numbering authorities must maintain an append-only log of TRCs for their ISD range(s).
 All ASes then know there exists a small number of lists they need to fetch.
 Specifically, certificate servers regularly contact trust-anchor providers; end hosts and other servers obtain their trust anchors from certificate servers.
-This implies that the transmission of trust anchors must be authenticated by certificate servers.
+This implies that the transmission of trust anchors by certificate servers must be authenticated.
+Certificate servers must also be able to authenticate paths to all regional numbering authorities.
+Therefore, the TRCs needed to authenticate these paths must be pre-installed on the certificate servers.

 Even with an append-only log, a split-world attack is still possible: a regional authority could provide different trust anchors for the same identifier to different clients.
 For this reason, TRC